Mondovì railway station

-Mondovì railway station (Stazione di Mondovì) is the railway station serving the comune of Mondovì, in the Piedmont region, northwestern Italy.
+Mondovì railway station (Stazione di Mondovì) is the railway station serving the comune of Mondovì, in the Piedmont region of northwestern Italy.
 It is the junction of the Turin–Savona and Cuneo–Mondovì railways.

-The station is currently managed by Rete Ferroviaria Italiana (RFI).
-Train services are operated by Trenitalia.
-Each of these companies is a subsidiary of Ferrovie dello Stato (FS), Italy's state-owned rail company.
+The station is managed by Rete Ferroviaria Italiana (RFI), while train services are operated by Trenitalia.
+Both companies are subsidiaries of Ferrovie dello Stato (FS), Italy's state-owned rail company.

 History

 The station was opened from 1933, with the tract Fossano–Ceva railway.

 Features

 Seven tracks of which are equipped with platforms, pass through the station.

 Train services

 The station is served by the following services: